joshemorris/pos_tagger/README.md

 This tutorial originally showed how to create a part of speech tagger based on word level representations using an LSTM.
-I extended it's funcitonality to include character level representatoins as well.
+I extended it's funcitonality to include character level representations as well.

 ### Usage: